learn-co-curriculum/cssi-teacher-bootcamp/day-02/app-engine-part-2.md

 ### Passing Variables to the Template
-The .render() method takes an optional variable where you can pass a dictionary of key:value pairs The key is always in quotes, and should be the same as the name in the template
+The .render() method takes an optional variable where you can pass a dictionary of key:value pairs The key is the name of the variable being passed (a string), and should be the same as the name in the template.
+The value can hold any datatype
 ```python
 class HelloHandler(webapp2.RequestHandler):
     template = jinja_environment.get_template('templates/hello.html')